Meron and Rabbi Shimon bar Yochai (Rashbi)

 What’s the big deal about Rabbi Shimon bar Yochai (Rashbi)?

-Everyone enjoys stories about the supernatural, especially if they have a happy ending.
+Everyone enjoys stories about the supernatural, especially when they have a happy ending.
 A number of such stories are told about Rabbi Shimon bar Yochai in the Talmud and midrashim.
 In fact, almost the same stories can be found in different sources with different supernatural happenings.
 No matter.
-The very fact that such tales exist tells us that Rashbi was a particularly pious individual, was completely immersed in Torah, and that he existed on a higher spiritual plane than most other human beings.
+The very fact that these tales exist tells us that Rashbi was a particularly pious individual, was completely immersed in Torah, and that he existed on a higher spiritual plane than most other human beings.

 Rashbi was one of the select students of Rabbi Akiva, and he studied with him for 13 years in Bnei Brak.
 He and a fellow student Rabbi Meir were the only ones who received ordination from their teacher.
 During the Bar Kochba Revolt, he left Israel for Sidon, but returned to Palestine, as it was then called, after this.
 During the Hadrianic persecutions following the revolt, the few remaining rabbis in the country maintained a small, almost underground, Sanhedrin to provide religious guidance to the people and to keep the rabbinic ordination program functioning.
 Many of the rabbinic discussions from this time and somewhat later were incorporated into the Mishna, and Rashbi is the fourth most frequently quoted sage in this book.
 He transmitted the traditions of his teacher Rabbi Akiva and also voiced his own ideas.